Oliveira-86/messenger-clone-nextjs/README.md

 # Message Clone

 ### "Message Clone" is a public project developed by myself, showcasing my skills and expertise in building web applications using Next.js, Prisma, Tailwind CSS, and TypeScript.
-This project aims to create a messaging application similar to popular messaging platforms, providing users with real-time communication capabilities.
+This project aims to create a messaging application similar to popular messaging platforms, providing users with real-time communication capabilities with [Pusher](https://pusher.com/).
 "Message Clone" has been successfully deployed on Vercel, a leading cloud platform for static site hosting and serverless functions.

 # [Site](https://messenger-clone-nextjs-4gb3.vercel.app/)
 # [Video](https://messenger-clone-nextjs-4gb3.vercel.app/)